dotcore64/gulp-xml-transformer/README.md

 #### nsUri

-Type: `string`
+Type: `Object | string`

-Namespace URI of the elements to transform
+A string representing the Namespace URI of the elements to transform, or an object literal with namespaces.

 ## License